-Nutty and delicious, learn to toast coconut for your tasty recipe the easy way, right on the stove.
+Nutty and delicious, learn to make toasted coconut for all your tasty recipes the easy way, right on the stove.

 Toasted coconut is one of my all-time favorite ingredients to add a delicious nutty flavor to recipes.
 It’s easy to make and the heavenly smell will get you every time.

-Coconut is high in fiber and minerals, so I like to add unsweetened coconut to baked goods like muffins and cupcakes for a nutritional boost.
+Coconut is high in fiber and minerals, so it’s great to add unsweetened coconut to baked goods like muffins and cupcakes for a nutritional boost.

 WHERE DOES COCONUT COME FROM?